 Christianity belief & practice including Easter, Ascension, Pentecost, early Christianity and the birth of the church.

-IPM Assessment – Crucifixion – who killed Jesus?
+IPM Assessment – Crucifixion – why did Jesus die?

 IPM Assessment – Interview with Peter – the early church